 Biases are an innate feature of human thinking – and we all have them.
 The important thing to remember is that biases are subconscious.
 They’re the algorithm-like processing that happens in the back of our minds while we’re getting on with other things.
 The trick is to acknowledge that all human beings are subject to biases and to adopt methods that sideline them.
 Using data analysis is a great way of doing this because it shows you what the numbers say, rather than what individuals intuit.

-So if diverse workforces are those that are made up of lots of different types of people, who are represented at all levels of the organisation, what is an inclusive organisation?
+You need to understand difference between diversity and inclusion in the workplace.
+If diverse workforces are those that are made up of lots of different types of people, who are represented at all levels of the organisation, what is an inclusive organisation?